-We are often asked "Who is Jenny?"
-Well, Jenny was adopted by one of the founders of Jenny's Hope, Debbie.
-She was approximately 7 months old, pregnant and malnourished.
+We are often asked “Who is Jenny?”
+Well, Jenny was rescued in 2008 when she was approximately 7 months old, pregnant and malnourished.
 Jenny was abused by her owners and tied to a chain.
 Jenny gave birth to 7 puppies but sadly only 6 survived.
-Debbie kept one of her puppies and the remaining puppies found their forever homes.
-Jenny is doing extremely well, she has some thyroid problems but is living a very happy and healthy life in her forever home.
-Jenny has been our inspiration and she is why we started Jenny's Hope.
+Co Founder Debbie adopted one of her puppies; now known as Kuala and the remaining puppies found their forever homes.
+Jenny crossed the rainbow bridge April 9th, 2019.
+She will forever be missed but never forgotten.
+We are grateful for people like Jerry Morris who provided Jenny with her forever home.

 Jenny’s Hope is a registered WA state non-profit organization.

-Jenny's Hope is helping find forever homes for the orphaned pets in our community.
-We feel all dogs and cats deserve a second chance at finding a loving home to bring you joy and companionship.
+Jenny’s Hope is about helping find forever homes for the orphaned pets in our community.
+We feel all dogs, cats, birds, rabbits and all animals deserve a second chance at finding a loving home to bring you joy and companionship.

 We started Jenny’s Hope in 2009 because we wanted to help the local shelters and rescues who were doing such amazing work helping animals.
 We felt there was a need to create more awareness in the community about the wonderful adoptable animals waiting for their forever homes and believed a Super Pet Adoption Event could do that.
 Thanks to our dedicated and hard working volunteers and sponsors, it has.